giry-dev/mangrove-docs/docs/strat-lib/guides/HowToTest.md

 sidebar_position: 5
 ---

-# Testing your contract
+# Testing a maker contract

-You have now created your contract and would like to test it.
-Mangrove offers a helper contract, that can help setup everything needed for writing a test using the Mangrove core protocol.
+After following the tutorial [Post a Smart Offer](../getting-started/smart-offer.md) or some of the guides in this section, you have created a %%maker contract|maker-contract%% and are ready to test it.
+Mangrove offers a helper contract, [`MangroveTest`](https://github.com/mangrovedao/mangrove-core/blob/master/test/lib/MangroveTest.sol), that helps setup everything needed for writing a test using the Mangrove core protocol.

-When we write test we are going to be using the framework [Foundry](https://book.getfoundry.sh/).
-Foundry is a smart contract development toolchain.
+We are going to use [Foundry](https://book.getfoundry.sh/) as the test runner - and we are going to use some of the features that Foundry provides for testing.
+Please refer to [Set Up Your Local Environment](../getting-started/preparation.md) for instructions on how to get and setup Foundry.
+For this guide, we assume basic knowledge of writing and running tests with Foundry - as can be gained by reading the relevant sections on [Foundry -> Tests](https://book.getfoundry.sh/forge/tests) in the Foundry book.

-When explaining "how to test" we are going to use the Amplifier contract, created in [How to create a Direct contract](DirectHowTo.md).
+For this example, we are going to write a simple test for the `Amplifier` contract that we implemented in the advanced part of [Creating a Direct contract](DirectHowTo.md).

+## Creating the test file

-When creating your test, remember to use the naming convention `<name>.t.sol`, this way Foundry knows what files are test.
+When creating the test file, remember to use the naming convention `<name>.t.sol`, this way Foundry knows what files are tests.

+## Imports

 The first thing to do is to import the relevant contracts.
-We are going to use `MangroveTest` which is a helper to setup the Mangrove protocol.
-This way you do not need to fork a existing chain, it can just deploy Mangrove protocol for you before running your tests.
-It has many other helpers.
-We import `Polygon` which is a helper to fork the polygon chain, we do this because we want to use the real address for WETH, USDC and DAI.
-This is not necessary, one could just create some test tokens an use them.
-We import the Amplifier contract, because that is the contract we want to test.
-The last thing is `MgvStructs`, this helps with getting information about offers, which we need later in the test.
+As mentioned, we are going to use the helper contract provided by the Mangrove test library, [`MangroveTest`](https://github.com/mangrovedao/mangrove-core/blob/master/test/lib/MangroveTest.sol).
+This allows us to avoid having to fork an existing chain with Mangrove deployed.
+We may simply deploy a Mangrove protocol for this specific purpose before running our tests.

+The Mangrove test library provides other helpers.
+We import `Polygon` - a helper to fork the polygon chain.
+We do this because we want to use the real addresses for WETH, USDC and DAI.
+(This is not strictly necessary - we could just create some test tokens and use those instead.)

+We also import the `Amplifier` contract - the contract that we wish to test.
+The last thing we import is `MgvStructs`, which contain struct definitions for the [offer views](../../contracts/technical-references/taking-and-making-offers/views-on-offers.md), which we shall need in the test.

-The console import is not needed, but can be very useful, if you want to log something during your test.
-Debugging solidity code is not that easy, so using console logs is sometimes faster.
+The console import is not strictly needed - however, it can be very useful, if we want to log something to the console while we are developing the test.
+Let us import it for now.

-Then we create a contract called AmplifierTest that inherence from MangroveTest.
-Making the contract a MangroveTest makes it possible to use all its helper functions.
-There is a few variable we know we are going to need, in order to test Amplifier, we need 3 tokens, the fork the test should run on, a taker address and the Amplifier contract.

-The receive function is defined in order for the test contract to be able to receive funds.
-In this test we are going to use the test contract as a offer maker, this means that it should be able to receive funds.
-A contract i solidity that does not have the receive function defined, will not be able to receive any funds.

-Before we run any tests, we want to create a setUp function that gets called before the actual test gets called.
-In Foundry creating a function called setUp will automatically make it run before the tests.
-In this case MangroveTest already has a setUp function, because of this we override it, since we only want to do part of the default setup.

-In the setup function we start by creating a fork from the polygon chain and run its setup function.
-Next we need to setup Mangrove using the helper function from MangroveTest.
-We then get the 3 tokens from the polygon chain, all the addresses can be found in the `polygon.json` file where some standard addresses are saved.

-The Amplifier contract is using two markets, it is there for necessary to setup the 2 markets, in this case we are using DAI/WETH and USDC/WETH market.
-The last thing is creating the taker address, giving it some native tokens (to pay for gas), some DAI and USDC (to be able to take the offers) and approving Mangrove to take the funds.
-I order to approve Mangrove the taker has to call the approve function on each token, giving the address for Mangrove.
-Here we are using 3 helper functions `startPrank(<address>)`, `stopPrank(<address>` and `$`.
-The start and stop prank, are cheatcodes offered by Foundry, they make it possible to impersonate an address as if it was that address calling.
-This is makes it possible for us to call as the taker and approve Mangrove.
-This is only possible because we are in a test, using Foundry and not on any real chain, otherwise this would not be possible.
-The last helper function is `$`, this MangroveTest offer a shorthand for writing `address()` and casting the contract to its address.

-The setup is done, at we are now ready to write the first test.

 ```solidity
 import {MangroveTest} from "mgv_test/lib/MangroveTest.sol";